Source code for wf_psf.utils.utils

 [docs] def add_noise(image, desired_SNR): """Add noise to an image to obtain a desired SNR.""" sigma_noise = np.sqrt( (np.sum(image**2)) / (desired_SNR * image.shape[0] * image.shape[1]) ) noisy_image = image + np.random.standard_normal(image.shape) * sigma_noise return noisy_image

-[docs] def interpolate_zk(self, single_pos): """Interpolate a single position""" # Compute distance dist = tf.math.reduce_euclidean_norm(self.tf_pos - single_pos, axis=1) * -1.0 # Get top K elements result = tf.math.top_k(dist, k=self.k) # Gather useful elements from the array rec_pos = tf.gather( self.tf_pos, result.indices, validate_indices=None, axis=0, batch_dims=0, ) rec_zks = tf.gather( self.tf_zks, result.indices, validate_indices=None, axis=0, batch_dims=0, ) # Interpolate interp_zk = tfa.image.interpolate_spline( train_points=tf.expand_dims(rec_pos, axis=0), train_values=tf.expand_dims(rec_zks, axis=0), query_points=tf.expand_dims(single_pos[tf.newaxis, :], axis=0), order=self.order, regularization_weight=0.0, ) # Remove extra dimension required by tfa's interpolate_spline interp_zk = tf.squeeze(interp_zk, axis=0) return interp_zk
+[docs] def interpolate_zk(self, single_pos): """Interpolate Zernike coefficients at a single query position using K-nearest neighbors.
+Finds the K nearest training positions to the query position and uses RBF spline interpolation to estimate Zernike coefficients at that location.
+Parameters ---------- single_pos : tf.Tensor, shape (2,) Query position coordinates as (x, y).
+Returns ------- tf.Tensor, shape (n_zernikes,) Interpolated Zernike coefficient vector at the query position. """ # Compute distance dist = tf.math.reduce_euclidean_norm(self.tf_pos - single_pos, axis=1) * -1.0 # Get top K elements result = tf.math.top_k(dist, k=self.k) # Gather useful elements from the array rec_pos = tf.gather( self.tf_pos, result.indices, validate_indices=None, axis=0, batch_dims=0, ) rec_zks = tf.gather( self.tf_zks, result.indices, validate_indices=None, axis=0, batch_dims=0, ) # Interpolate interp_zk = tfa_interpolate_spline_rbf( train_points=tf.expand_dims(rec_pos, axis=0), train_values=tf.expand_dims(rec_zks, axis=0), query_points=tf.expand_dims(single_pos[tf.newaxis, :], axis=0), order=self.order, regularization_weight=0.0, ) # Remove extra dimension required by tfa's interpolate_spline interp_zk = tf.squeeze(interp_zk, axis=0) return interp_zk

-[docs] class IndependentZernikeInterpolation(object): """Interpolate each Zernike polynomial independently The interpolation is done independently for each Zernike polynomial.
+[docs] class IndependentZernikeInterpolation: """Interpolate each Zernike polynomial independently.
+The interpolation is done independently for each Zernike polynomial.
 Parameters ---------- tf_pos: Tensor (n_sources, 2) Positions tf_zks: Tensor (n_sources, n_zernikes) Zernike coefficients for each position order: int Order of the RBF interpolation.
 Default is 2, corresponds to thin plate interp (r^2*log(r)) """ def __init__(self, tf_pos, tf_zks, order=2): self.tf_pos = tf_pos self.tf_zks = tf_zks self.order = order self.target_pos = None

-[docs] def interpolate_zks(self, target_pos): """Vectorize to interpolate to each Zernike!
-Each zernike is computed indepently from the others. """ self.target_pos = target_pos interp_zks = tf.map_fn( self.interp_one_zk, tf.transpose(self.tf_zks, perm=[1, 0]), parallel_iterations=10, fn_output_signature=tf.float32, swap_memory=True, ) # Remove null dimension and transpose back to have batch at input return tf.transpose(tf.squeeze(interp_zks, axis=2), perm=[1, 0])
+[docs] def interpolate_zks(self, target_pos): """Vectorize to interpolate to each Zernike.
+Each zernike is computed indepently from the others.
+Parameters ---------- target_pos: Tensor (n_targets, 2) Positions to interpolate to.
+Returns ------- Tensor (n_targets, n_zernikes) """ self.target_pos = target_pos interp_zks = tf.map_fn( self.interp_one_zk, tf.transpose(self.tf_zks, perm=[1, 0]), parallel_iterations=10, fn_output_signature=tf.float32, swap_memory=True, ) # Remove null dimension and transpose back to have batch at input return tf.transpose(tf.squeeze(interp_zks, axis=2), perm=[1, 0])

 [docs] def load_multi_cycle_params_click(args): """ Load multiple cycle training parameters.
 For backwards compatibility, the training parameters are received as a string, separated and stored in the args dictionary.
 Parameters ---------- args: dictionary Comand line arguments dictionary loaded with the click package.
 Returns ------- args: dictionary The input dictionary with all multi-cycle training parameters correctly loaded. """ if args["l_rate_param"] is None: args["l_rate_param"] = list( map(float, args["l_rate_param_multi_cycle"].split(" ")) ) if len(args["l_rate_param"]) == 1: args["l_rate_param"] = args["l_rate_param"] * args["total_cycles"] elif len(args["l_rate_param"]) != args["total_cycles"]: print( "Invalid argument: --l_rate_param.
 Expected 1 or {} values but {} were given.".format( args["total_cycles"], len(args["l_rate_param"]) ) ) sys.exit() if args["l_rate_non_param"] is None: args["l_rate_non_param"] = list( map(float, args["l_rate_non_param_multi_cycle"].split(" ")) ) if len(args["l_rate_non_param"]) == 1: args["l_rate_non_param"] = args["l_rate_non_param"] * args["total_cycles"] elif len(args["l_rate_non_param"]) != args["total_cycles"]: print( "Invalid argument: --l_rate_non_param.
 Expected 1 or {} values but {} were given.".format( args["total_cycles"], len(args["l_rate_non_param"]) ) ) sys.exit() if args["n_epochs_param"] is None: args["n_epochs_param"] = list( map(int, args["n_epochs_param_multi_cycle"].split(" ")) ) if len(args["n_epochs_param"]) == 1: args["n_epochs_param"] = args["n_epochs_param"] * args["total_cycles"] elif len(args["n_epochs_param"]) != args["total_cycles"]: print( "Invalid argument: --n_epochs_param.
 Expected 1 or {} values but {} were given.".format( args["total_cycles"], len(args["n_epochs_param"]) ) ) sys.exit() if args["n_epochs_non_param"] is None: args["n_epochs_non_param"] = list( map(int, args["n_epochs_non_param_multi_cycle"].split(" ")) ) if len(args["n_epochs_non_param"]) == 1: args["n_epochs_non_param"] = args["n_epochs_non_param"] * args["total_cycles"] elif len(args["n_epochs_non_param"]) != args["total_cycles"]: print( "Invalid argument: --n_epochs_non_param.
 Expected 1 or {} values but {} were given.".format( args["total_cycles"], len(args["n_epochs_non_param"]) ) ) sys.exit() return args

-[docs] def PI_zernikes(tf_z1, tf_z2, norm_factor=None): """Compute internal product between zernikes and OPDs Defined such that Zernikes are orthonormal to each other First one should compute: norm_factor = PI_zernikes(tf_zernike,tf_zernike) for futur calls: PI_zernikes(OPD,tf_zernike_k, norm_factor) """ if norm_factor is None: norm_factor = 1 return np.sum((tf.math.multiply(tf_z1, tf_z2)).numpy()) / (norm_factor)
+[docs] def compute_unobscured_zernike_projection(tf_z1, tf_z2, norm_factor=None): """Compute a zernike projection for unobscured wavefronts (OPDs).
+Compute internal product between zernikes and OPDs.
+Defined such that Zernikes are orthonormal to each other.
+First one should compute: norm_factor = unobscured_zernike_projection(tf_zernike,tf_zernike) for futur calls: unobscured_zernike_projection(OPD,tf_zernike_k, norm_factor) If the OPD has obscurations, or is not an unobscured circular aperture, the Zernike polynomials are no longer orthonormal.
+Therefore, you should consider using the function `tf_decompose_obscured_opd_basis` that takes into account the obscurations in the projection. """ if norm_factor is None: norm_factor = 1 return np.sum((tf.math.multiply(tf_z1, tf_z2)).numpy()) / (norm_factor)